WHO BUYS A MODERN CLASSIC MOTORCYCLE?

 For others it’s simply a chance to own a motorcycle with the looks and styling of the ones they rode or admired in their youth.
 Couldn’t afford a Kawasaki Z1 as young man in the 1970’s?
 No problem, you can afford the new Z1 900RS today.

-Probably the best example is the new Triumph Bonneville.
+Probably the best example of a modern classic motorcycle is the new Triumph Bonneville.
 You immediately know it’s a Bonnie as soon as you see it.
-A car driver wouldn’t know if it’s a 60’s classic Bonnie or a 2019 modern classic.
+A car driver wouldn’t know if it’s a 60’s restored Bonnie or a 2019 modern classic.

 I remember chatting to a visitor during the Manx Grand Prix.
 The Triumph Bonneville Bobber hadn’t been out long and I’d only owned it since TT week a couple of months earlier.
 He was admiring the bike and having a good look around it.